trickytank/docker-Bio-STR-exSTRa/README.md

 replace `perl "$exstra_score"` with:
 ```
-docker run <mount command> ricktankard/bio-str-exstra:latest
+docker run <mount command> ricktankard/bio-str-exstra:latest exSTRa_score.pl
 ```

-You will need to appropriately set up mounts for your data, replacing `<mount command>`.
+You will need to appropriately set up mounts for your data, replacing `<mount command>` as for Docker in general.

 An example of a full command with all input files in a directory named 'inputs', that writes to a file output/exSTRa_scores.txt is:

 ```
 docker run --mount type=bind,source="$(pwd)"/input,target=/input \
     ricktankard/bio-str-exstra:latest \
+    exSTRa_score.pl \
     /input/path/to/hg19.fa \
     /input/path/to/repeat_expansion_disorders.txt \
     /input/path/to/bams/*.bam \